ledroneclub/pickle_evo2_frame/README.md

 * 9mm-12mm 4 hole motor mounts.
 * TPU printed camera mount (14x14/HD format).
-* Cutout for the USB port of aio boards (no need to flip the board & remap the motors)
+* Cutout for the USB port of aio boards (no need to flip the board & remap the motors) ~~

+#### EVO2 MK3 version

+* 3 inch props with 118 front and 116mm back wheelbase
+* deadcat layout
+* modular plates design with a whole frame as a central structure
+* 9mm-12mm 4 hole motor mount
+* TPU printed camea mount
+* Cutout for the USB port

 ## How to get this frame ?